WheelerLab/Pop-ex-pred/README.md

 `wget link_from_catalog`

-If that does not work, download the data directly to the lab computers as a Guest User.
+If that does not work, download the data as a Guest User directly to the lab computers.
 From there, run this in the terminal:

 `scp -r filepathToDataFromDownloads username@server:/filepath/to/save/to`